fyne-io/docs.fyne.io/content/docs/explore/widgets.md

 {{% widget name="progress" %}}

-ProgressBarInfinite widget creates a horizontal panel that indicates waiting indefinitely An infinite progress bar loops 0% -> 100% repeatedly until Stop() is called.
+[ProgressBarInfinite](/api/widget/progressbarinfinite) widget creates a horizontal panel that indicates waiting indefinitely An infinite progress bar loops 0% -> 100% repeatedly until Stop() is called.

 {{% widget name="progressinf" %}}

 ### RadioGroup

-RadioGroup widget has a list of text labels and radio check icons next to each.
+[RadioGroup](/api/widget/radiogroup) widget has a list of text labels and radio check icons next to each.

 {{% widget name="radiogroup" %}}

 ### RichText

-RichText widget is a text component that shows various styles and embedded objects.
+[RichText](/api/widget/richtext) widget is a text component that shows various styles and embedded objects.
 It supports markdown parsing to construct the widget with ease.

 {{% widget name="richtext" %}}

 ### Select

-Select widget has a list of options, with the current one shown, and triggers an event function when clicked.
+[Select](/api/widget/select) widget has a list of options, with the current one shown, and triggers an event function when clicked.

 {{% widget name="select" %}}

 ### SelectEntry

-Select entry widget adds an editable component to the select widget.
+[SelectEntry](/api/widget/selectentry) widget adds an editable component to the select widget.
 Users can select an option or enter their own value.

 {{% widget name="selectentry" %}}

 ### Separator

-Separator widget shows a dividing line between other elements.
+[Separator](/api/widget/separator) widget shows a dividing line between other elements.

 {{% widget name="separator" %}}

 ### Slider

-Slider if a widget that can slide between two fixed values.
+[Slider](/api/widget/slider) if a widget that can slide between two fixed values.

 {{% widget name="slider" %}}

 ### TextGrid

-TextGrid is a monospaced grid of characters.
+[TextGrid](/api/widget/textgrid) is a monospaced grid of characters.
 This is designed to be used by a text editor, code preview or terminal emulator.

 {{% widget name="textgrid" %}}